pdbn/MUMC-Thesis-Project/README.md

 ├── visualisation/
 ├── vrae
 ```
-ECGXMLReader: Contains all functions required to read ECG signals from XML files
+ECGXMLReader: Contains all functions required to read ECG signals from XML files <br>
-ECG_preprocessing: Contains all functions required for preprocessing, including: augmenting leads, filters, sampling
+ECG_preprocessing: Contains all functions required for preprocessing, including: augmenting leads, filters, sampling <br>
-data_functions: Contains all functions to read and process relevant files, create relevant dataframes containing metadata and ECG signals
+data_functions: Contains all functions to read and process relevant files, create relevant dataframes containing metadata and ECG signals  <br>
-visualisation: Contains all functions for visualization purposes
+visualisation: Contains all functions for visualization purposes <br>
 vrae: Contains all function for the main VRAE framework